Skip to main content

 • monetization

-The monetization of the game is widely criticized, with many users feeling it resembles a cash grab that capitalizes on the success of its predecessor without adequately improving upon its shortcomings.
+The monetization of the game is perceived as exploitative, with many users feeling it is a cash grab that capitalizes on the success of its predecessor without adequately improving upon its shortcomings.

 • “For some reason, this game feels like a cash grab that aims to capitalize on the popularity of the first one without really addressing its flaws.”